juanmolera/ETL-project/README.md

 | 815  | NaN | dia-es      | yogures_y_postres            | Yogur desnatado sabor limón VITALINEA 4 unida...     | 1.89  | 3.78            | kg             | 2023-07-10  |
 | 3784 | NaN | dia-es      | agua_refrescos_y_zumos       | Bebida de frutas con leche tropical ZUMOSFERA ...     | 1.25  | 1.04            | l              | 2023-07-10  |

-The id that appears in both tables corresponds to the pandas id and has no relation to the product id
+The id that appears in both tables corresponds to the pandas id and has no relation to the product id.

 ## Challenge 3: Data Pipeline